 Getting Infections Often

 Toxicity of this vitamin is primarily caused by supplements.
-With frequent use, there will be more vitamin D3 deposits in the bloodstream and might cause nausea, vomiting, frequent urination and lastly, make the body weak .
+According to Mayo Clinic, with frequent use, there will be more vitamin D3 deposits in the bloodstream and might cause nausea, vomiting, frequent urination and lastly, make the body weak .

 Lastly, more buildup of the vitamin may weaken the body’s immune system, leading to frequent infections.

 NOTE: You cannot suffer from vitamin D toxicity when under the sun.
-The body only takes as much vitamin as it needs from the sun .
+The National Institute of Health notes that the body only takes as much vitamin as it needs from the sun .

 - Fatty fish